silasrm/chat-api/README.md

 ## Security

-If you discover any security related issues, please email open@cybercog.su instead of using the issue tracker.
+If you discover any security related issues, please email silasrm@gmail.com instead of using the issue tracker.

 ## Contributing